 Bailey honed in on a couple of issues and the effect they can have on culture and trust.

-information is not, he says, ‘to present more and more of it and then wonder why the consumer does not respond with clarity, and behaviours do not
+with information is not, he says, ‘to present more and more of it and then wonder why the consumer does not respond with clarity, and

 3. Regulation vs supervision

 This is ‘one of the eternal debates’ in the regulatory world, While the two terms are often used interchangeably, Bailey believes this is wrong.

 While regulation tends to be focussed on rule-making and the formal enforcement of those rules when things go wrong, supervision is about

 the FCA ‘exercising judgment based on the framework of rules, to get the outcomes we want to see consistent with our public policy

 This is also something we’ve looked at previously, asking whether a regulator that focuses on incentives rather than fines would encourage

 firms to move towards this self-governance approach.
 Read more about what a ‘culture of compliance’ is and how can you achieve it.

 The FCA’s approach is expanding, in part to help facilitate change in the sector.
 Bailey cites its work on innovation and technological change, via the regulator’s Project Innovate and regulatory sandbox.